 If your tiles are unglazed, vacuuming should be enough.
 If you have an awful stain on them, use warm water with a small amount of disinfectant added and remove it with clear water.
 Let it dry.

-If your tiles are glazed, remove heavy stains with poultice, water, and a white nylon scouring pad.
-Instead of poultice, you can use a mix of vinegar and hot water.
+If your tiles are glazed, remove heavy stains with a poultice, water, and a white nylon scouring pad.
+Instead of a poultice, you can use a mix of vinegar and hot water.
 Don’t rush!
-Doing the cleaning by small sections is best.
-Rinse with clear water, let the tiles dry and seal with Pro-Solve 10.
+Doing the cleaning in small sections is best.
+Rinse with clear water, let the tiles dry, and seal with Pro-Solve 10.

 Let us know your comments and tips in the comment section!